carla-simulator/imitation-learning/README.md

 [The dataset can be downloaded here](https://drive.google.com/file/d/1hloAeyamYn-H6MfV1dRtY1gJPhkR55sY/view) 24 GB

-The dataset is stored on HDF5 files.
+The data is stored on HDF5 files.
 Each HDF5 file contains 200 data points.
-The HDF5 contains two datasets:
+The HDF5 contains two "datasets":
 'images_center': <br>
 The RGB images stored at 200x88 resolution

 'targets': <br>
 All the controls and measurements collected.
-They are stored on the dataset vector.
+They are stored on the "dataset" vector.

 1. Steer, float
 2. Gas, float